yochaigal/cairn/wip/2e/setting-seeds.md

 | **19**  | Tundra      | Flash Floods      |
 | **20**  | Wasteland   | Salt Flats        |

-## Put it all Together

-You should now have a sufficient idea about the people of this Realm, including their character, ambitions, resources, and Faction details, and are finally ready to form these results into a coherent theme.

-For example, if I rolled up a people that were there religious and sought conversion, I'd assume they were a proud folk, but prone to religious extremes and proselytizing.
-And if their primary resources were land, yet spices were rare, I'd assume they grew their own food, but that due to a religious prohibition their cuisine was often bland.

-Presume that I also rolled up a ruling Faction of Nomads, whose primary Advantage was their conviction, I would assume the elites were a class of religious chiefs.
-If the Faction's Agenda was to cultivate a rare resource, but that they were hindered by cultural taboos, I might decide that they had hired the party to take on the task.
-Perhaps the object of their quest was a unique plant, only grown in a distant place, and that the mission must remain a secret?

-Finally, the party would meet with one of the Faction's Seneschals, a spy posing as a Peddler.
-Only he could tell them where the plant grew, and how to cultivate it.

-## Draw the Region

 ### Points of Interest

 Points of Interest on a map (or POIs) are generally divided into the following categories: